netglue/prismic-client/README.md

 * Helpful methods in the primary interface to retrieve next/previous paginated result sets or merge all paginated results to a single result set.
 * Predictable and consistent exceptions to help you recover gracefully from error conditions.
 * Iterable and filterable collections to represent Slices, groups and RichText making it trivial to locate particular types of content.
 * Completely separate and replaceable HTML serialisation.
 In fact, the content objects do not have `atHtml()` or `asText()` methods at all.
-There is a shipped HTML serialiser which is invokable but you might not want to use it all, instead preferring to work with your documents in your view layer directly.
+There is a shipped HTML serializer which is invokable, but you might not want to use it all, instead preferring to work with your documents in your view layer directly.
 * Easily implement your own result set and your own document types, replacing the default shipped implementations.
 Got a 'Case Study' type?
-Hydrate your documents to `YourModel\CaseStudy` objects so you can build a robust content model to use in your views and elsewhere.
+Hydrate your documents to `YourModel\CaseStudy` objects so that you can build a robust content model to use in your views and elsewhere.
-* Much less nullability… All collections guarantee a return type of `Prismic\Fragment` which you can more easily test for a specific type or for its _emptiness_
+* Much less nullability… All collections guarantee a return type of `Prismic\Fragment` which you can more easily test for a specific type or for its _emptiness_.

 ## Limitations